lathakan2103/soa-end-to-end-online-shop/README.md

       - separation of the client, controller, models and contracts in separate assemblies
   - desktop app
-     - admin application that handles products, cart status (approved, shipped) -separation of view models in separate assemblies
+     - admin application that handles products, cart status (approved, shipped)
+     - separation of view models in separate assemblies
   - unit tests!